doobah/icepack/README.md

 * Types can be included for serialization by calling the serializer's `RegisterType` method, or annotating the type with the `SerializableObject` attribute.
 * Fields can be ignored by annotating them with the `IgnoreField` attribute.
 * The `ISerializer` interface is provided to allow classes to execute additional logic before serialization and after deserialization.
 * On deserialization, fields that have been added or removed since serialization will be ignored.
 Deserializing after changing the type of a serialized field results in undefined behaviour.
+A field that was serialized as an instance of a missing class is also ignored.

 # Usage Example